-FINANCIAL ECONOMICS

-- (1) Distinguish the principles underlying the pricing of major financial assets. - (2) Evaluate existing asset pricing models and their applications. - (3) Interpret economic issues associated with financial markets.

-Financial economics provides the economic principles governing financial markets.
+AA017013 FINANCIAL ECONOMICS 3 Credits Course Learning Outcomes At the end of the course, students are able to: outcomes Distinguish the principles underlying the pricing of major financial assets.
+Evaluate existing asset pricing models and their applications.
+Interpret economic issues associated with financial markets.
+Synopsis of Course Contents Financial economics provides the economic principles governing financial markets.
 Hence, the first part of the course covers various aspects crucial to the functioning of key financial markets (equity markets, fixed-income markets and derivatives markets), such as the instruments, trading mechanisms and valuation models.
 Given the remarkable growth in the field of financial economics, the second part of the course discusses some major and recent topics, which include asset pricing, efficient markets hypothesis, behavioural finance, financial development, financial globalization, financial technology, financial bubbles and crashes, and sustainable finance.

-AA017014 3 Credits

-HEALTH ECONOMICS
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English

-- (1) Examine thoroughly the issues in health economics. - (2) Choose the relevant principles and methods of economic evaluation in health economics. - (3) Evaluate from the economic perspective for decision making concerned with the resources provision of health care.provision of health care.

-The course is designed to provide understanding of the methods of health economic evaluation.
+AA017014 3 Credits HEALTH ECONOMICS Course Learning Outcomes At the end of the course, students are able to: (1) Examine thoroughly the issues in health economics.
+(2) Choose the relevant principles and methods of economic evaluation in health economics.
+(3) Evaluate from the economic perspective for decision making concerned with the resources provision of health care.provision of health care.
+Synopsis of Course Contents The course is designed to provide understanding of the methods of health economic evaluation.
 The application of microeconomics principles in health and healthcare decisions can be used to inform resource allocation decisions by consumers, firms and governments.

-INTERNATIONAL FINANCE
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Explain the basic concepts and theories in international finance and open-economy macroeconomics. - (2) Evaluate the issues in international finance. - (3) Specify the issues in international finance by using relevant theories.

-This course discuss concepts and theories in several topics such as balance of payment, foreign exchange market and risks, exchange rate determination, price and income adjustment mechanisms with flexible and fixed exchange rate, open macroeconomics theories and policies and international monetary systems.
+AA017015 3 Credits INTERNATIONAL FINANCE Course Learning Outcomes At the end of the course, students are able to: (1) Explain the basic concepts and theories in international finance and open-economy macroeconomics.
+(2) Evaluate the issues in international finance.
+(3) Specify the issues in international finance by using relevant theories.
+Synopsis of Course Contents This course discuss concepts and theories in several topics such as balance of payment, foreign exchange market and risks, exchange rate determination, price and income adjustment mechanisms with flexible and fixed exchange rate, open macroeconomics theories and policies and international monetary systems.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English s

-ISLAMIC ECONOMICS

-- (1) Demonstrate mastery of knowledge in foundations of Islamic Economics. - (2) Appraise Islamic economic system in comparative perspectives. - (3) Critically compare Islamic economics and mainstream/neoclassical economics in particular with respect to methodology, institutional settings and operational features.

-This course focuses on three aspects of Islamic Economics.
+AA017016 3 Credits ISLAMIC ECONOMICS o oreans Course Learning Outcomes At the end of the course, students are able to: Outcomes Demonstrate mastery of knowledge in foundations of Islamic Economics.
+Appraise Islamic economic system in comparative perspectives.
+Critically compare Islamic economics and mainstream/neoclassical economics in particular with respect to methodology, institutional settings and operational features.
+Synopsis of Course Contents This course focuses on three aspects of Islamic Economics.
 The first part elaborates the philosophical foundations of Islamic economics which include underlying worldviews that serve as the pillars of Islamic Economics, methodological arguments and issues relating to the development of the discipline and how Islamic principles pave way for ethical economics.
-The second part discusses Islamic economic system in comparative perspective, particularly the debate on does capitalism define Islamic Economics.
-The last part is devoted to analyzing Islamic economics' institutional settings (riba and its prohibition, Islamic social finance, shariah based legal framework of economic behavior) and its operational features (fiscal policy and monetary policy; development policy).
+The second part discusses Islamic economic system in comparative perspective, particularly the debate on does capitalism define Islamic Economics' institutional settings (riba and its prohibition, Islamic social finance, shariah based legal framework of economic behavior) and its operational features (fiscal policy and monetary policy; development policy).
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English